Unity-Technologies/ml-agents/docs/monitor.md

 # Monitor
-The monitoring of the environment has been changed.
-Here is an example of what the new monitor looks like.

 ![Monitor](../images/monitor.png)

+The monitor allows visualizing information related to the agents or training process within a Unity scene.

-You can now track many different things and not only agents.
-Use the Log function anywhere in your code :
+You can track many different things both related and unrelated to the agents themselves.
+To use the Monitor, call the Log function anywhere in your code :
 ```csharp
    Monitor.Log(key, value, displayType , target)
 ```